 The airborne and field data inventory is under construction and Phase 1 is expected to be completed during 2020.
 The initial inventory will provide access to NASA-published airborne data.
 Data not located at a NASA DAAC will be added at a later time.
 Inventory features will be expanded in later development phases to include, for example, flight track information and publication links.

 How Can You Help?

 Contact ADMG with information about how you would like to use the inventory if you did not participate in our survey.
 Knowledge of what users want from this inventory will help us to better plan for and provide future inventory improvements.

 For More Information

-Until the Airborne Inventory is ready, there are some resources available for finding information about NASA airborne campaigns.
+Until the Airborne and Field Inventory is ready, there are some resources available for finding information about NASA airborne campaigns.

 - Airborne Campaign information and Resources at the Airborne Science Program website.